coderaiser/putout/README.md

 const t = [1, 2];
 ```

-Using `putout` as a runner for `babel` `plugins` you can not only change file content, but also see what exactly will be changed.
-You can use your already written
+Using 🐊`Putout` as a runner for `babel` `plugins` you can not only change file content, but also see what exactly will be changed.
+You can use your already written `babel` `plugins` or reuse work in progress plugins made for `babel`,

-`babel` `plugins` or reuse work in progress plugins made for `babel`, but remember that `putout` `plugins` gave more accurate information about changing places, and works faster (no need to find information about changes in transformed file).
+☝️ *Remember 🐊`Putout` `plugins` gave more accurate information about changing places, and works faster (no need to find information about changes in transformed file).*

 ### Babel plugins list